cosmin-w/cosmin-w/README.md

 - 👋 Hi, I’m Cosmin
 - 💼 I’m am a Developer / IT Manager.
-- 🌱 Skills: Go, Python, JavaScript, Flask, React, Docker, DockerSwarm, SQL.
+- 🌱 Skills: Go, Python, JavaScript, React, Docker, DockerSwarm, SQL.
-- 📫 Message me

 <!---
 Cosmin-W/Cosmin-W is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.